 Simplify is set to

-true in the user interface, an additional algorithm is run, that attempts to reduce the number of variables set, while maintaining the best solution to within a specified tolerance.
+true in the user interface, an additional algorithm is run, that attempts to reduce the number of variables with evidence set, while maintaining the best solution to within a specified tolerance.